 - Mass with or without cremains – although the Catholic teaching continues to stress the preference for burial or entombment of the body or the deceased, cremation is now permitted.
 The Church clearly prefers and urges that the body of the deceased be present for its funeral rites and the cremation take place after the full funeral liturgy with the body.
 With special permission, however, the bishops of the United States and the Holy See have authorized the celebration of a Catholic funeral liturgy with the cremated remains when the body is cremated before the funeral.

-- If the body is cremated before the funeral liturgy, the gathering space may be used for visitation prior to the funeral Liturgy.
+- If the body is cremated before the funeral liturgy, the gathering space may be used for a memorial visitation prior to the funeral Liturgy.

-- The Order of Christian Funerals clearly states that an appropriate, worthy container such as a classic urn is proper for the cremated remains, and
+- The Order of Christian Funerals clearly states that an appropriate, worthy container such as a classic urn is proper for the cremated remains

 - The remains are to be properly interned in a cemetery or columbarium.
 (Order of Christian Funeral, #417)